nene/guider/README.md

 ## Usage

-Just point guider at the `guides.json` file:
+Just point guider at your guides directory:

-    guider path/to/guides.json
+    guider /path/to/guides

 This will by default output the docs to `out/` directory.
 Use the `--output` option to specify a different path.

+All files inside the guides directory will get copied over to the output directory.
+All Markdown files (`*.md`) will be converted to HTML files with the same name (excepth the `README.md` which is turned into `index.html` for backwards compatibility with JSDuck).

+To generate guides index page from the `guides.json` file use the `--index` option:

+    guider /path/to/guides --index=/path/to/guides.json

 ## License

 Guider is free software, licensed under GNU General Public License version 3.